Trump win opens way for China to take climate leadership role

 "China is surprising us daily.
 Whatever they've promised they're delivering," said Tosi Mpanu Mpanu, of Democratic Republic of Congo, who heads the 48-nation group of least developed countries at the talks.

-(Additional reporting by Alister Doyle in Marrakesh, Laurie Goering of the Thomson Reuters Foundation and Timothy Gardner in Washington; Editing by Simon Webb, Stuart Grudgings and Meredith Mazzilli)
+(Additional reporting by Alister Doyle in Marrakesh and Timothy Gardner in Washington; Editing by Simon Webb and Stuart Grudgings)